rLoopTeam/react-groundstation/README.md

 cd react-groundstation
 npm install
 npm run build && npm run start-all

+# alternatively you can run the batch files
+installStartup.bat (for installing npm packages) startup.bat (for simply build and run)
 ```

 Your app should now be running on [localhost:3001](http://localhost:3001/).